She's nearly 3 but as small as an infant. This is the face of Afghanistan's hunger crisis – KION546

 Kamila’s family are among millions of Afghans struggling to survive severe food shortages during a harsh winter and economic crash.
 Rights organizations are pleading for more foreign aid, arguing the most vulnerable groups — women and children — are suffering.

-In a statement to CNN, the ruling Taliban acknowledged the country’s “economic problems” — but vehemently denied there was a crisis, calling such claims “fake news.”
+In a statement to CNN, the ruling Taliban acknowledged the country’s “economic problems” — but vehemently denied there was a crisis, calling such claims “fake.”

 “No one will starve cause there is no famine and the cities are full of food,” said Taliban spokesperson Zabihullah Mujahid — contradicting graphic images of starving children.